 Peanut butter is one of those foods I have a strange relationship with.
 I can live without it for months and all is fine, until I start craving it and need to have it for breakfast on a daily basis for some time again.
 On toasted bread with jam it will forever remind me of my time in Canada (early into my stay I got a jar of home-made grape jam from a friend and having that with peanut butter on toasted English muffins had become my regular Canadian breakfast), so peanut butter is also one of those nostalgic flavours that remind me of the places where I have lived.

-My first peanut butter and chocolate cupcake, though, was not eaten in Canada but in Poland, back when Cupcake Corner bakery (a favourite of mine) had open its first location in Krakow.
-The chocolate cupcake with peanut butter frosting is one of their signature cupcakes and also one of my very very favourites I choose every time I visit.
+My first peanut butter and chocolate cupcake, though, was not eaten in Canada but in Poland, back when Cupcake Corner bakery (a favourite of mine) had open its first location in Krakow (here you can find a review of Cupcake Corner Krakow).
+The chocolate cupcake with peanut butter frosting is one of their signature cupcakes and also one of my go-to flavours to choose from when I visit.

 - 50 g flour